Our underwater future: What sea level rise will look like around the globe

 During the first two weeks of November, world leaders will gather at UN-brokered climate talks in Glasgow, Scotland.
 They will discuss further limiting greenhouse gas emissions, as well as the amount of funding developed nations will pledge to help the Global South move away from fossil fuels and adapt to the impacts of the climate crisis.

 Unless bold and rapid actions are taken, extreme weather events and climate change-fueled sea level rise will increasingly fill the future of the Earth.
-Scientists say the planet is running out of time to avoid these worst-case scenarios.
+Scientists say the planet is running out of

-"World leaders have a fleeting opportunity to help or betray the future of humanity with their actions today on climate change," said Strauss.
-"This research and the images created from it illustrate the enormous stakes behind the climate talks in Glasgow."